ilzebriede/digm5010/README.md

 Functions
 //This will be the main body of different condition scenarios the main players will need to participate and formulate into
 //need to work on that!

+How?

+Formula:
+> Create computerised systems that explores creativity.
+In my case: pattern building based on traditional latvian folk art.
+> Design this computerised system so that changes of parameters can be introduced in real-time
+> Observe feedback loops and how they play out in my own decision making based on visual output I can see

+Why?